http4k/http4k/README.md

     * API design allows for simple customization of underying backend.
     * **Native Friendly** Several of the supported backends can be compiled with **GraalVM** and **Quarkus** with zero configuration.
 * [Serverless:](https://http4k.org/guide/reference/serverless)
-    * **AWS Lambda** Implement a single Factory method, then upload your [http4k] applications to AWS Lambda to be called directly or via API Gateway/AppLoadBalancer.
+    * **Function-based support for both HTTP and Event-based applications** via adapters, using the simple and testable `HttpHandler` and `FnHandler` types.
+    * **AWS Lambda** Extend custom adapters to serve HTTP apps from APIGateway or use react to AWS events (without using the heavyweight AWS serialisation).
+    * **Custom AWS Lambda Runtime** Avoid the heavyweight AWS runtime, or simply compile your [http4k] app to GraalVM and get cold-starts in a few milliseconds!
-    * **Google Cloud Functions** Implement a single Factory method, then upload your [http4k] applications to Google Cloud Functions with `GCloud`.
+    * **Google Cloud Functions** Extend custom adapters to serve HTTP apps from Google Cloud Functions or use react to GCloud events.
-    * **Apache OpenWhisk** Implement a single Factory method, then upload your [http4k] applications to IBM Cloud/OpenWhisk installations.
+    * **Apache OpenWhisk** Extend custom adapters to serve HTTP apps or react to JSON events in IBM Cloud/OpenWhisk installations.
-    * **Azure Functions** Implement a single Factory method, then upload your [http4k] applications to the MS Cloud.
+    * **Azure Functions** Extend custom adapters to serve HTTP apps from AzureCloud.
-    * **Alibaba Function Compute** Implement a single Factory method, then upload your [http4k] applications to Alibaba.
+    * **Alibaba Function Compute** Extend custom adapters to serve HTTP apps from Alibaba.
-    * **Tencent Serverless Cloud Functions** Implement a single Factory method, then upload your [http4k] applications to SCF.
+    * **Tencent Serverless Cloud Functions** Extend custom adapters to serve HTTP apps from SCF.
 * [Contracts:](https://http4k.org/guide/reference/contracts)
     * Define **Typesafe** HTTP contracts, with required and optional path/query/header/bodies
     * **Typesafe** path matching